WiqbalRar/Allumeria-translation-id_ID/README.md

 Translate Bahasa Indonesia untuk game Allumeria.
 Di buat oleh komunitas Indonesia 🇮🇩♥️

 # ⚠️The Indonesian translation is not yet perfect.
 We will improve it in a future patch⚠️
 # ⚠️Terjemahan Indonesia belum sempurna.
-Kami akan memperbaikinya dalam pembaruan mendatang⚠️
+Kami akan memperbaikinya dalamp pembaruan mendatang⚠️